 In El Paseo, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in El Paseo is very tight compared to the demand for property here.

-87.7% of the real estate in the El Paseo neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the El Paseo neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 85.8%, which is higher than 95.6% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the El Paseo neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-In addition, one of the unique characteristics of the El Paseo neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
-Also of note, 71.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+One of the unique characteristics of the El Paseo neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
+Also of note, 68.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

-Did you know that the El Paseo neighborhood has more Native American and Mexican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the El Paseo neighborhood has more Scottish and Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.0% of this neighborhood's residents have Native American ancestry and 60.1% have Mexican ancestry.
+In fact, 5.6% of this neighborhood's residents have Scottish ancestry and 54.8% have Mexican ancestry.

 El Paseo is also pretty special linguistically.
 Significantly, 0.8% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 96.4% of the neighborhoods in America.